crillab/metrics/docs/scalpel-config.md

 string) or another variable.
-A predicate can also check that a variable is either contained in a list of values (either literal values or variables) or contains a value (either a literal value or a variables) using the `in` operator.
+A predicate can also check that a variable is either contained in a list of values (either literal values or variables) or contains a value (either a literal value or a variable) using the `in` operator.
 Lists are delimited using `[...]`.

 > **Remark**
 >
 > It is worth noting that *Scalpel* itself does **not** use `is-success`
-> to filter data, in the sense that even failed experiment are included
+> to filter data, in the sense that even failed experiments are included
 > in the campaign it builds.
 >
 > Instead, *Scalpel* passes this filter on to *Wallet*, so that the drawn